santineiraher/preferences_networks/README.md

 ## 📚 Citations

-If you use this framework in your research, please cite:
+If you plan on using the results from this analysis, please refer to as:
 ```bibtex
 @mastersthesis{preferences_networks,
   author = {Santiago Neira},